 “Women just make it better!”

 Swiftly following that event and over the many months thereafter, our conversations evolved from ‘strictly business’ to regaling each other on the experiences of our personal lives, inevitably, finding common interests – including a common (at times, somewhat darkened) sense of humour!
 One such conversation we had revolved around the topic of women working in the offshore oil and gas sector.
-I vividly remember Greg stating something to the effect of, “Women just make [a crew/the working environment] better!”
+I vividly remember Greg stating, “Women just make [a crew/the working environment] better!”

 It was a vivid memory because the positivity and bolstering nature of the comment directly opposed my negative, inner anxiety of working in such an extreme and intimidatingly male-dominated industry.
-Where those negative feelings stemmed from, I wouldn’t be able to pinpoint, even to this day.
+I wouldn’t be able to pinpoint where those negative feelings stemmed from, even to this day.
 As an extroverted, strong and independent woman, it’s not in my nature to kowtow to challenges – especially, where outdated socioeconomic views of gender and the workplace are concerned.

-We have various experiences from many of our contributors that share a common thread.
-They have all had negative experiences concerning slights on their work ethic, skill sets, knowledge, professionalism, career choices and even their mere presence (based on their gender) on location, in predominantly male arenas.
+Many of our contributors share various experiences that share a common thread.
+They have all had negative experiences concerning slights to their work ethic, skill sets, knowledge, professionalism, career choices, and even their mere presence (based on their gender) on location in predominantly male arenas.

 Turning on the lights.